Case of Mass Expulsions of Haitians and Dominicans of Haitian descent from the Dominican Republic

 Inter-American Commission on Human Rights; Inter-American Court of Human Rights

-In 1999, a coalition of non-governmental organizations, including Columbia’s Human Rights Clinic, filed a petition with the Inter-American Commission on behalf of 28 individuals, both Haitians and Dominicans of Haitian descent, who were among the tens of thousands of people collectively deported to Haiti by the Dominican Republic in 1999 during a mass expulsion campaign directed against ethnic Haitians.
+In 2014, the Inter-American Court of Human Rights (IACtHR) issued a decision in a case challenging the Dominican Republic's mass expulsions, and discriminatory treatment of, Haitians and people of Haitian descent.
+Originally filed with the Inter-American Commission in 1999, this case was brought by a coalition of non-governmental organizations, including Columbia Law School's Human Rights Clinic, on behalf of 28 individuals, both Haitians and Dominicans of Haitian descent, who were among the tens of thousands of people collectively deported to Haiti by the Dominican Republic during a 1999 mass expulsion campaign directed against ethnic Haitians.

-Students in the Human Rights Clinic, along with co-counsel at the Center for Justice and International Law (CEJIL), the Santo-Domingo-based Movement for Dominico-Haitian Women (MUDHA), and the Port-au-Prince-based Group for Repatriates and Refugees (GARR), are currently working toward a holistic solution to the problem of mass expulsions, combining litigation in the Inter-American system with other advocacy efforts.
-The litigation takes place on two tracks: provisional measures (before the Inter-American Court) and merits (before the Inter-American Commission).
+The Human Rights Clinic, along with co-counsel at the Center for Justice and International Law (CEJIL), the Santo-Domingo-based Movement for Dominico-Haitian Women (MUDHA), and the Port-au-Prince-based Group for Repatriates and Refugees (GARR), worked for more than a decade on a holistic solution to the problem of mass expulsions, combining litigation in the Inter-American system with other advocacy efforts.
+The litigation occured on two tracks: provisional measures (before the IACtHR) and merits (before the Inter-American Commission and then the Court).

-Clinic students have appeared before the Inter-American Commission on Human Rights and the Inter-American Court of Human Rights—the two human rights organs of the Organization of American States.
-Students have also traveled to the Dominican Republic and Haiti to update clients and attend meetings with representatives from NGOs, the Dominican government, and the Inter-American Commission.
+Clinic students appeared before the Inter-American Commission and the Inter-American Court of Human Rights and traveled to the Dominican Republic and Haiti to meet with clients, NGO representatives from NGOs, the Dominican government, and the Inter-American Commission.
 In 2000, 2001, and 2006, the Inter-American Court granted provisional measures to petitioners.
 In 2002, the Dominican government took its first step toward complying with these provisional measures by issuing petitioners safe-passage documents (salvoconductos) that allow them to move freely between the Dominican Republic and Haiti and to work in the Dominican Republic until their case is resolved.
-One result of the case has been the reunification of a family whose members had been separated since the 1994 expulsion to Haiti of a mother and two daughters from the Dominican Republic.